arafatm/arafatm.github.io/_zzz/mba/the-coaching-habit-by-michael-stanier.md

 - You start with the Kickstart Question: **"What’s on your mind?"**
 - before everyone rushes for the door, you ask the Learning Question: **"What was most useful for you about this conversation?"**

-- [ ] TheCoachingHabit.com/videos MAKE IT STICKY
+- TODO TheCoachingHabit.com/videos MAKE IT STICKY

 ## Question Masterclass Part 8 Use Every Channel to Ask a Question